-We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred a loss attributable to owners of the Company of approximately HK\$392.6 million for the Year and net cash flows used in operating activities of approximately HK\$72.1 million.
-In addition, as disclosed in note 31 to the consolidated financial statements, the Group's secured bank loan with a carrying amount of approximately HK\$109.4 million was classified as repayment on demand because of the failure to fulfil certain financial covenants stated in the loan agreement.
+We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred a loss attributable to owners of the Company of approximately HK\$47.0 million for the year ended 31 December 2023 and as at 31 December 2023 the Group had net current liabilities of HK\$12.9 million.
+In addition, as disclosed in note 30 to the consolidated financial statements, the Group's secured bank loan with a carrying amount of approximately HK\$64.9 million was classified as repayment on demand because of the failure to fulfil certain financial covenants stated in the loan agreement.

-For the purpose of assessing going concern, the Directors have prepared a cash flow forecast of the Group covering a period of twelve months from the end of the reporting period (the "Cash Flow Forecast") with plans and measures to mitigate the liquidity pressure and to improve its financial position, including bank loans raised or to be raised by the Group subsequent to 31 December 2022 and accelerating the pre-sales of its major property development projects during the period of the Cash Flow Forecast.
+For the purpose of assessing going concern, the Directors have prepared a cash flow forecast of the Group covering a period of twelve months from the end of the reporting period (the "Cash Flow Forecast") with plans and measures to mitigate the liquidity pressure and to improve its financial position, including bank loans raised or to be raised by the Group subsequent to 31 December 2023 and accelerating the pre-sales of its major property development projects during the period of the Cash Flow Forecast.
 Based on the Cash Flow Forecast assuming the plans and measures can be successfully implemented as scheduled, the Directors are of the opinion that the Group is able to continue as a going concern and would have sufficient financial resources to finance the Group's operations and meet its financial obligations as and when they fall due.
 Accordingly, it is appropriate to prepare the consolidated financial statements on a going concern basis.